Nightguards for Bruxism

 Some patients react to stress by grinding their teeth unconsciously during the day or, more commonly, while sleeping.
 The constant pressure and motion can severely harm the teeth, as well as the muscles and tissues in and around the jaw.
 The condition, known as bruxism, can be remedied with a nightguard.

 The Facts About Clenching & Grinding

 Constant clenching and grinding of the teeth can cause not only the aforementioned symptoms, but it may also contribute to TMJ (temporomandibular joint) dysfunction, which has a long list of side effects associated with pain in the head and neck.
-Teeth rubbing together consistently will result in surface wear over time, which will cause dental problems.
-Insomnia, eating disorders, and depression can result from bruxism if left untreated.
+Teeth rubbing together consistently will result in surface wear over time, which will cause multiple dental problems.
+Insomnia, eating disorders, and depression can easily result from bruxism if left untreated.

 A Solid Solution

 How can you stop an unconscious habit?
 A thorough evaluation will allow us to check your teeth, tissues, and muscles.
-If we determine that you suffer from bruxism, we'll create an orthodontic appliance, also called a nightguard or splint, to prevent grinding and clenching.
+If we determine that you suffer from bruxism, we'll create an orthodontic appliance, also called a nightguard or splint, to prevent any grinding and clenching.
 Many types of nightguards exist, and patients react differently to the various styles.
 If one appliance does not work, another may.
 In many cases, simply wearing a nightguard will eliminate the problem.
 However, if the condition persists, we can prescribe alternative therapies to correct the issue.

 Other treatments that can relieve the symptoms of bruxism include stress and anxiety management, focused facial relaxation, massage and stretching of face and neck muscles, applying ice or wet heat, proper rest, eating softer foods, and hydrating the body.
 If your teeth have been damaged because of bruxism, or if we find TMJ dysfunction to be a factor, our team will repair and treat you to provide complete relief.
 To get started, simply contact us today for an appointment.